AlexeyProskuryakov/kukuau_api_bot/readme.md

-use demo_bot.sh for starting and stoping demo bot.
+use demo_bot.sh for starting and stoping demo bot. config at congig.json after first start run this command:
-No any config at now :(
+---
-localhost and port 8080
+go get gopkg.in/mgo.v2